carvendavid/FBU_FBDU_Sbox/README.md

 HOW TO USE?
 In the main.cpp file, you can find some examples.
 But if you to need some new S-boxes you only add a unsigned char matrix with the values of the S-box and its input size (n).
-Every function (FBCT, FBDT, DDT, LAT) takes three input parameters:
+Every function (DDT, LAT) takes three input parameters:

 	1. S-box
  	2. Input size (n)